Cultural Mediation: Creativity, Performance, Display

 October 8-10, 2014, Karl Jaspers Centre

-This year’s Annual Conference will revolve around the topic of “Cultural Mediation”, exploring the many ways through which cultural practice in its widest sense is translated, negotiated and interwoven.
-It is organised by Research Area B “Public Spheres” and will take place from October 8 to 10 in the KJC.
-The conference will highlight how individuals, collectives or institutions constitute, appropriate or alter and recontextualise cultural goods or processes across time and space.
-Looking closely at these navigations, panels will address the role and importance of mediation, or brokerage, as nodes and expressions of creativity, performance and exhibition.
+This year’s Annual Conference organised by Research Area B “Public Spheres” will revolve around the topic of “Cultural Mediation”, exploring the many ways through which cultural practice in its widest sense is transculturally communicated, negotiated and contested.
+The conference will highlight how individuals, collectives or institutions constitute, appropriate or alter and circulate cultural goods or processes across time and space.
+Looking closely at these navigations, panels will address the role and importance of mediation as nodes and expressions of creativity, performance and exhibition facilitated by diverse agents such as religious experts, media specialists, labor migrants, artists or curators.

-We encourage panelists to focus on spaces and practices, objects and agents of cultural contact, exchange and translation, and how such a multiperspectival approach enables the study of ‘production’ and ‘trading’ of cultures.
-The questions animating these lively historical and contemporary contexts of mediation – shaped by local and national contingencies – are fashioned by a sense of place and tradition, progress or development.
-Cultural mediation thus offers itself for the analysis of modes of resistance to ethnocentrism, to narratives of incomplete modernisation or religio-political extremism.
-This concept moreover addresses Asia and Europe’s transcultural pasts beyond the erected boundaries of the nation while allowing for a national space to constitute notions of locality and belonging.
-This would also include the changing and manifold fabrics of cosmopolitan identities, of diverse agents such as pilgrims and diplomats, labor migrants or curators.
+The panels focus on a large variety of spaces and practices, objects and agents of cultural contact, exchange and translation.
+They offer different perspectives that enable the study of ‘production’ and ‘trading’ of cultures in the fields of art, religion, and media.
+Historical and contemporary case studies trace how creative practices are shaped by local and national contingencies and how they are fashioned by a sense of place and tradition, progress or development.
+The concept of cultural mediation serves as a lens for the analysis of modes of resistance to ethnocentrism, to narratives of incomplete modernisation or religio-political extremism.
+Further, it addresses Asia and Europe’s entangled pasts beyond the nation-state while acknowledging the role of a 'national space' in shaping of notions of locality and belonging.

-Our keynote speakers are confirmed: Okwui Enwezor, director of the Haus der Kunst (Munich), the documenta 11 and the upcoming Venice Biennale (2015) and Prof. Dr. Erika Fischer-Lichte, Director of the Institute of Theatre Studies and the Research Centre ‘Interweaving Performance Cultures’ in Berlin have agreed to present talks on the topic of trans/cultural mediation.
+One of our keynote speakers is Prof. Dr. Erika Fischer-Lichte, Director of the Institute of Theatre Studies and the Research Centre ‘Interweaving Performance Cultures’ in Berlin.